 - the alleged victim is younger than 14 years old;

 - the alleged victim is elderly or disabled.

-Note that adult offenders will be charged with statutory rape if the alleged victim is someone younger than 17 years old.
-Statutory rape is a second degree felony, unless the minor is younger than 14 years old, in which case the offense is a first degree felony.
+Adult offenders will be charged with statutory rape if the alleged victim is younger than 17 years old.
+Statutory rape is a second-degree felony unless the minor is younger than 14 years old, in which case the offense is a first-degree felony.

 Sex Offender Registration in Texas